Cloud ERP vs. on-premises ERP: 10 key differences

 "That requires an adherence to standards that would outweigh what you'd have in your own data center," Zampa said.

-Another common concern with any ERP system is its inability to operate due to software, hardware and infrastructure malfunctions.
-Operational disruption can translate into hefty losses, and cloud vendors' reliance on internet access can be of particular concern to businesses with remote locations or in areas with less reliable network connectivity.
-However, because of their mandate to support many customers, cloud vendors generally have multiple redundancies and disaster recovery protocols in place to protect data and ensure reliability.
+Another common concern with any ERP system is downtime caused by software, hardware and infrastructure malfunctions.
+Operational disruption can translate into hefty financial losses, and cloud vendors' reliance on internet access can be of particular concern to businesses with remote locations or in areas with less reliable network connectivity.
+However, because of their mandate to support many customers, cloud vendors generally have redundancies and disaster recovery protocols in place to protect data and ensure reliability.

 Zampa sees that as a serious advantage.